tstatler/doctools/guides/node/cli/loglist/README.md

 List application's log within a specific period.
 By default, a maximum of 100 log messages will be returned at a time.

-Note that results from `acs loglist` commands may require a few seconds before displaying.
+Note that output from `acs loglist` may not appear initially for a few seconds.

 ## Usage